brucou/-rxcc-state/README.md

 ### CD drawer example
 This example is taken from Ian Horrock's seminal book on statecharts and is the specification of a CD player.
-It features advanced characteristics of hierarchical state machines, including history states, composite states, transient states, automatic transitions, and entry points.
+The behaviour of the CD player is pretty straight forward and understandable immediately from the visualization.
+From a didactical point of view, the example serve to feature advanced characteristics of hierarchical state machines,  including history states, composite states, transient states, automatic transitions, and entry points.

 ![cd player state chart](http://i.imgur.com/ygsOVi9.jpg)